“My first memory of Bob Ross was like many – watching him on PBS.”

 To this day, Chris speaks fondly of the support Bob showed him.
 While he of course encouraged Chris’s artistic skill, more importantly Bob supported Chris in finding his life’s passion.

-Today, Chris is the Senior Director of Sports Production (Sports Link) and Associate Lecturer of Media at Ball State University.
+Chris is also the Senior Director of Sports Production (Sports Link) and Associate Lecturer of Media at Ball State University.

 To find out more about Chris’s story check out the documentary “The Bob Ross Experience” produced by Ball State PBS.

 You can also listen to “The Happy Little Podcast” where Chris shares his story with host Ron Scalzo.

 And if you’re interested in seeing some of Chris’s artist skill, come visit the Bob Ross Experience exhibit at Minnetrista or his studio in Downtown Muncie.

 At Minnetrista, visitors will find six original paintings by Chris in the recreation of the WIPB television studio.

 Chris is always available for collaborations and demos worldwide.
 If you want to chat about painting, Bob Ross®, The Joy of Painiting®, sports media, goldendoodles, music or anything else, don’t hesitate in reaching out.